-- Directing staff to initiate programs or conduct studies. - Establishing departmental work programs or determining departmental priorities. - Taking unilateral action as a City representative, such as attempting to resolve a resident's complaint. - Serving as an advocate for departmental budgets, programs or policies. - Discussing or considering City personnel matters dealing with hiring, transfers, terminations or discipline. - Becoming involved in the administrative or operational matters of City departments.
+- Establishing departmental work programs or determining departmental priorities. - Taking unilateral action as a City representative, such as attempting to resolve a resident's complaint. - Serving as an advocate for departmental budgets, programs, or policies. - Discussing or considering City personnel matters dealing with hiring, transfers, terminations, or discipline. - Becoming involved in the administrative or operational matters of City departments.

-Any Commissioner who violates the Commissioner responsibilities or who engages in prohibited conduct is subject to removal.
+Any Commissioner who violates the commissioner responsibilities or who engages in prohibited conduct may beis subject to removal.
+Removal procedures may also be codifed pursuant to applicable provisions of the Commerce Municipal Code.